972C8/bucket-webapp/README.md

 ### Prototype Design

 After the Analysis we started with the prototype design.
 At first we only had the prototype design for the timeline and the dashboard.
 After the first designs were given we focused on the domain model and the business logic (including the API design).
-Simultaneously we started to code the website according to our designs.
+Simultaneously, we started to code the website according to our designs.
 During this phase we also designed the profile page and the page to add a new item.
-We used another repository for easier deployment of the prototypes (https://github.com/mahgoh/bucket-frontend.git)
+As stated before, this was done in a [second repository](https://github.com/mahgoh/bucket-frontend) for a more efficient development.

-The assets (HTML, CSS, JavaScript, image and font files) has been exported and will be extended in the later during implementation with jQuery, to build a dynamic website.
+The assets (HTML, CSS, JavaScript, image and font files) has been exported and will be extended in the later during implementation with JavaScript, to build a dynamic website.

 We used a method called brainwriting to gather ideas for certain designs of our interface.
 With this method the members of our group individually wrote down their ideas and presented them in a Microsoft Teams meeting to the team.
 The advantage of this method was that everyone of the team already had their ideas ready and thus we did not waste time to look for ideas but combined the presented ideas to create our design.
 An example for the bucketlist timeline design written by hand: